 Did John P. Colby cull the pit bull that killed his nephew?
 This is unknown.
 What is known is that Colby produced man-biters, such as the one that savaged Bert Colby Leadbetter, continued to breed fighting dogs and continued to fight his dogs long after 1909.
 The death of his nephew did not slow his breeding business down, which continues today over 100 years later.
-Sadly, Colby and friends likely referred to the incident as a "yard accident"5 not long afterward.
+Sadly, Colby and friends likely referred to the incident as a "yard accident" not long after the boy's death.

 John P. Colby Popularized Pet Pit Bulls

 Prior to the era of John P. Colby's breeding program (1889 to 1941) breeders and fanciers of the "pit dog" (pit bulls bred for fighting) were a tight group.
 According to a July 1994 issue of the Registrar for International Sportsman (See: Page 5), "The finest dogs were only passed to family and the most trusted friends and the secrecy of their lineage was closely guarded.
 Colby broke this long-held tradition by offering stud services and pit bull puppies to the "common man."

 Colby is attributed to popularizing the American pit bull terrier to the general public and was one of the first fighting dog breeders to do so.